Nik-Topel/OpenAscii/README.md

-Open-Ascii is a simple graphics engine written in pure c which outputs ascii to a terminal
+OpenAscii is a simple graphics engine written in pure c which outputs ascii to a terminal

 Features:
 - Pixel cordinates to proportional cordinates